 In protocol 13-185, we aim to identify a treatment that maintains a response to chemotherapy.
 The drug being tested is defactinib (otherwise known as VS-6063), which acts by inhibiting focal adhesion kinase, a molecule involved in cell structure and migration.
 In preclinical models, defactinib is most effective in NF2 mutant tumors.
 NF2 is aberrant in up to 70 percent of mesotheliomas.
 In this study, patients with a minimum of stable disease after four cycles of chemotherapy are randomly assigned to receive either defactinib or placebo.

 Finally, we are participating in a randomized trial of tremelimumab versus placebo for patients with progression after first-line chemotherapy (protocol 13-092).
 Tremelimumab is a monoclonal antibody that blocks CTLA4 (similar to ipilimumab) and has shown activity in patients with mesothelioma.
+(This trial is closed to accrual.)

 Find the Appropriate Trial